Thrombosed Hemorrhoid

 • Tenderness when sitting

-Pain is usually most intense during the first 48–72 hours, after which the clot gradually begins to shrink and symptoms improve.
+Pain is usually most intense during the first 48–72 hours.
+After that, the clot often begins to shrink and symptoms gradually improve.

 Thrombosed hemorrhoids occur when pressure increases in the veins around the anus, allowing blood to pool and clot.